alborzk/basketbot/README.md

 </p>

 ## 🔨 About
-Basketbot is a simple Discord bot that allows you to quickly access NBA standings, schedules, live scores, and fun facts easily within your Discord server!
+Basketbot is a fun Discord bot that allows you to quickly access NBA standings, rosters, schedules, and more easily within your Discord server!

 ## 👟 Getting Started